-The majority of nests were placed in mature beech trees (39%); only a few nests occurred in conifers (2%) (Table 6).
-Apfelbaum and Seelbach (1983) examined 283 red-shouldered hawk nests nation-wide and found that 90% of nest trees were deciduous and the most commonly used genera were oaks (Ouercus spp.) and beech (Fagus spp.).
-Beech trees frequently provide optimal structure (i.e., multi-pronged crotch just below the canopy) and the presence of mature beech trees in hardwood stands may be a very important micro-habitat factor that influences hawk utilization of nesting habitat (Ebbers 1989).
-However, the diversity of nest trees utilized in Michigan seems to indicate that tree structure and not the type species is the most important factor that influences use of a tree for nest placement.
-Nests were typically placed high (14.3 m + 1.2 m) and within a multi-pronged crotch of the tree, which concurs with results obtained by Titus and Mosher (1981).
-Nest trees also tended to be mature, tall, super-canopy trees (height = 27.7 m + 1.6 m, dbh = 52.8 cm in + 6.4 cm).
-Nest percent (i.e., the nest height divided by the overall tree height X 100) was 52%.
-In a northern Michigan study conducted by Ebbers (1989) and a study in Maryland (Titus and Mosher 1981), nests were usually placed between 10.6 m - 18.3 mabove the ground and 1/2 - 2/3 the way up the nest tree.
+The majority of nests were placed in mature beech trees (41%); only a few nests occurred in conifers (2%) (Table 6).
+Apfelbaum and Seelbach (1983) examined 283 red-shouldered hawk nests nation-wide and found that 90% of nest trees were deciduous and the most commonly used genera were oaks (Quercus spp.) and beech (Fagus spp.).
+Beech trees frequently provide optimal structure (i.e., multipronged crotch just below the canopy) and the presence of mature beech trees in hardwood stands may be a very important micro-habitat factor that influences hawk utilization of nesting habitat (Ebbers 1989).
+However, the diversity of nest trees utilized in Michigan seems to indicate that tree structure and not tree species is the most important factor that influences use of a tree for nest placement.
+Nests were typically placed high (14.1 m + 0.37 m) and within a multi-pronged crotch of the tree, which concurs with results obtained by Titus and Mosher (1981).
+Nest trees also tended to be mature, tall, super-canopy trees $(\text{height} = 25.26 \text{ m} \pm 0.56 \text{ m}, \text{dbh} = 50.1 \text{ cm})$ $\pm$ 1.8 cm ).
+Nest percent (the nest height divided by the overall tree height multiplied by 100) was 56%.
+In a northern Michigan study conducted by Ebbers (1989) and a study in Maryland (Titus and Mosher 1981), nests were usually placed between 10.6 m -18.3 m above the ground and 1/2 - 2/3 the way up the nest tree.
 Results from this study mirror rather closely the descriptions of nest tree structure in northern Michigan and Maryland.

-Nineteen plots (0.04 ha) around nest sites and 18 plots (0.04 ha) around random points were sampled for structural attributes (Table 7).
-Stands of timber that housed red-shouldered hawk nests had higher canopies than random points.
-Basal area, tree density, canopy closure, and average dbh per plot was greater around nest sites than random points.
-Sapling density and shrub density were highly variable for both nest sites and random points.
-Ground cover was virtually identical for nest sites and random points (Table 7).
+Forty-four plots (0.04 ha) around nest sites and 35 plots (0.04 ha) around random points were sampled for structural attributes (Table 7).
+Stands of timber that housed redshouldered hawk nests had higher canopies than random points.
+Basal area, tree density, canopy closure, and average dbh per plot were greater around nest sites than random points.
+Ground cover, sapling density and shrub density were highly variable for both nest sites and random points (Table 7).